 An influx of education technology is opening dynamic learning avenues for employees and students of all professions and careers while extending collaboration and personalized learning experiences.
 And that is why modern organizations are measured by how adaptable their employees are and how fast they can learn new skills and absorb information.

 So, here are some of the significant ways Edtech is making e-learning super-easier and convenient to practice.

 We all have heard an old saying, “a picture is worth a thousand words”, what if I multiply this thousand with 30 frames per second and there are 60 seconds in a minute, so how many words would be?

 Don’t worry?
-No need to calculate - according to research by Forrester, a minute video learning is worth 1.8 million words, and on average, a 400-page textbook contains 120,000 words - so, what you say, what’s better?
+No need to calculate - according to research by Forrester, a minute of video learning is worth 1.8 million words, and on average, a 400-page textbook contains 120,000 words - so, what you say, what’s better?

-Video-based learning is increasingly getting popular, especially among younger generations; in fact, Youtube is the most-preferred educational medium for Generation Z. Nowadays, employers are not only using Youtube but also exploring other video streamers and software to acquire and gather knowledge with fewer limitations.
+Video-based learning is increasingly getting popular, especially among younger generations; in fact, Youtube is the most preferred educational medium for Generation Z. Nowadays, employers are not only using Youtube but also exploring other video streamers and software to acquire and gather knowledge with fewer limitations.